raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When sent by a client, the Keepalive Operation TLV resets a session's keepalive timer, and at the same time requests what the Session Timer timeout values should be from this point forward in the session.

-Once a DSOP session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
+Once a DSO session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
 When sent by a server, it resets a session's keepalive timer, and unilaterally informs the client of the new Session Timer values to use from this point forward in this session.

 It is not required that the Keepalive TLV be used in every session.
-While many DSOP
-will be used in conjunction with a long-lived session state, not all DSOP operations require long-lived session state, and in some cases the default 15-second value for both the inactivity timeout and keepalive interval may be perfectly appropriate.
+While many DNS Stateful operations will be used in conjunction with a long-lived session state, not all DNS Stateful operations require long-lived session state, and in some cases the default 15-second value for both the inactivity timeout and keepalive interval may be perfectly appropriate.